One of my proteges recently hooked me up with a case study that was put forth in an interview. I am sharing it here along with the views as well.

 – Timing – Exams

-– Viewership may not have gone down.
+– Viewership may not have gone down in the history of bet 365 stadium.
 Number of TV homes in India has gone up from 120 million in 2007 to 148 million in 2011.
 Live streaming has picked up as well.

 Where IPL Gets it’s Money